-These olive oil sugar cookies are soft and chewy with crisp golden edges.
-They have a unique flavor since they are made with extra virgin olive oil instead of butter!
+These olive oil sugar cookies are soft and chewy on the inside with crisp golden edges.
+They have a unique flavor since they are made with extra virgin olive oil instead of butter, which also makes them dairy free!

 All out of butter?
 Make these olive oil cookies!
-They're naturally dairy free and have a unique bright, herbaceous, and fruity flavor from the extra virgin olive oil.
-They're an unexpected yet delicious twist on the classic sugar cookie.
+They have a unique bright, herbaceous, and fruity flavor from the extra virgin olive oil.
+They're an unexpected yet delicious twist on the classic sugar cookie recipe.

 This recipe was made possible by Heinen's.
 Thanks for supporting the brands that make Dollop of Dough possible!

-For more cookie recipes, try almond spritz cookies, chocolate chipless cookies, eggless double chocolate chip cookies, salted brownie crinkle cookies, birthday cake sugar cookies, and lavender sugar cookies.
+For more cookie recipes, try almond spritz cookies, chocolate chipless cookies, eggless double chocolate chip cookies, birthday cake sugar cookies, or lavender sugar cookies.

 Jump to:

-- Olive oil cookies- Extra virgin olive oil gives these cookies a unique, bright and grassy taste, makes the centers extra gooey, and makes the edges super crisp.
-Olive oil is also a great source of healthy fats!
+- Subtle olive oil flavor- Extra virgin olive oil gives these cookies a bright and grassy taste, makes the centers extra gooey, and makes the edges super crisp.
+Don't worry though, the olive oil flavor is quite subtle.
+If you want a stronger flavor, choose a more bold variety of olive oil!

-- Soft and chewy- Molasses and an extra egg yolk make the cookies irresistibly chewy and soft!
+- Soft and chewy- Molasses, an extra egg yolk, and the olive oil make the cookies irresistibly chewy and soft!

-- Molasses- This ingredient is a little unexpected but makes the cookies extra soft and flavorful.
+- Molasses- This ingredient is a little unexpected but makes the cookies extra soft and with a warm flavor like brown sugar.
+Don't use blackstrap molasses for these cookies because it's too strong.

-- Egg + egg yolk- An egg binds the ingredients together and promotes the cookies to rise and spread.
-Using an extra egg yolk makes cookies super rich and extra chewy.
+- Egg and egg yolk- An egg binds the ingredients together and promotes the cookies to rise and spread.
+The extra egg yolk makes cookies super rich with an extra chewy center.

 - All purpose flour- This type of flour gives the cookies the best texture.
-If needed, substitute gluten free all purpose flour.
+I always recommend measuring flour in grams with a kitchen scale or using the spoon and level method for accuracy!

 Step by Step Instructions